The Lifeboat Station Project is an 8 year art project funded by my supporters and print sales.

-Therefore, I need about an hour of the crew’s time when making their group photograph and an hour or so from the Coxswain/Senior Helm when making his/her portrait.
+Therefore, I need about an hour of the crew’s time when making their group photograph and an hour or so from the Coxswain/Helms/Women when making his/her/their portrait.

-During British Summertime Hours, there is also the option of making the a photograph in the early evening (see below).
+During British Summer Time, there is also the option of making the crew photograph in the early evening.

-Travelling in my mobile darkroom (a decommissioned NHS ambulance), I use an ancient process known as Wet Plate Collodion to make photographs on glass.
-Working just as the Victorians used to between the 1850s and 1880s — right at the time when the RNLI was incorporated under Royal Charter — I even use a 1905 camera and lens.
+Travelling in my mobile darkroom (a decommissioned NHS ambulance), I use an old process known as Wet Plate Collodion to make photographs on glass.
+Working just as the Victorians used to between the 1850s and 1880s — right at the time when the RNLI was incorporated under Royal Charter.

-During each station visit, I would like to make three finished 12×10 inch glass plates:
+During each station visit, I would like to photograph:

-- The view from the station (or as near as possible) of the waters protected by each RNLI station;
+- The view from the boathouse doors (or as near as possible) of the waters protected by your crew;

-- A portrait of the Coxswain or Helm(s) at each station;
+- A portrait of the Coxswain (ALB stations) or Helm(s) (ILB stations) at each station;

 - A group portrait of the crew.

-The process isn’t as fast as modern-day digital imaging, so it requires a degree of time and patience from all those involved (see timings below).
+The process isn’t as fast as modern-day digital imaging, so it requires a degree of time and patience from all those involved (see timings above).